rpellerin/rpellerin.github.io/content/disabling-voice-voicemail.md

 Authors: Romain Pellerin
 Summary: How to disable your voicemail

-In many scenarios, calls are forwared to your voicemail.
+In many scenarios, calls are forwarded to your voicemail.
 You may want to disable it, or re-enable it.

 # 1. You are not picking up the phone (no reply)